tsupinie/SoundingFilter/README.md

 metres per second for speed;
 (c) The number of significant levels is kept strictly to a necessary minimum.

-N O T E : To satisfy these criteria, the following method of successive approximations is recommended, but other methods of attaining equivalent results may suit some national practices better and may be used:
+*Note:* To satisfy these criteria, the following method of successive approximations is recommended, but other methods of attaining equivalent results may suit some national practices better and may be used:

 (1) The surface level and the highest level attained by the sounding constitute the first and the last significant levels.
 The deviation from the linearly interpolated values between these two levels is then considered.
 If no direction deviates by more than 10° and no speed by more than five metres per second, no other significant level need be reported.
 Whenever one parameter deviates by more than the limit specified in paragraph (b) above, the level of greatest deviation becomes a supplementary significant level for both parameters.
 (2) The additional significant levels so introduced divide the sounding into two layers.
 In each separate layer, the deviations from the linearly interpolated values between the base and the top are then considered.
-The process used in paragraph (1) above is repeated and yields other signifi- cant levels.
+The process used in paragraph (1) above is repeated and yields other significant levels.
 These additional levels in turn modify the layer distribution, and the method is applied again until any level is approximated to the above-mentioned specified values.

 For the purpose of computational work, it should be noted that the values derived from a PILOT report present two different resolutions:
 (a) Winds at significant levels are reported to the resolution of 5° in direction and one metre per